Florida Plea Bargain Attorney

 Many people who are accused of misdemeanor criminal defenses mistakenly believe that the prosecutor or the judge will impose the minimum sentence required by law even if they are unrepresented by counsel.
 In reality, defense attorneys play an integral part in this process, and a person who is represented by a lawyer will generally have a much better outcome than one who is not.
 In many cases, a prosecutor will not even begin to negotiate with an unrepresented criminal defendant.
 As a result, many people who simply show up in court and plead guilty expecting a “slap on the wrist” end up with much more serious consequences, including:

-At Cobb Criminal Defense Law Firm, we can help you avoid an unpleasant surprise by starting the plea bargaining process months before you are due in court.
+At Florida Criminal Defense Legal Group, we can help you avoid an unpleasant surprise by starting the plea bargaining process months before you are due in court.
 Dismissals, reductions and substitutions of charge are focused on with our Pre-Arraignment Early Intervention Program.
 We immediately try to make an impact from day one, long before formal charges are actually filed by the government.

 Technical defenses are used to hammer out hard bargained settlements, often eliminating or reducing jail or prison time.